samschott/maestral/_cli_docs/activity.md

 ```
 -c, --config-name CONFIG  Run command with the given configuration.
---help                    Show help for command.
+--help                    Show help for this command and exit.
 ```